sourencho/ungroup_game/README.md

 - Add a [test tag](https://github.com/catchorg/Catch2/blob/67b4ada6b0fbe98368df934e1378aeae1ba7f235/docs/test-cases-and-sections.md#tags) for each subdirectory and the file name.

 ### Style
+- We use [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html).
+You can use the [xaver.clang-format](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) VSCode extension to automatically format.
 - Class member variables have the style `mCamelCase`.
 - Class methods have the style `camelCase`.
 - Local variables have the style `snake_case`.